-The SQL Quarantine infrastructure (SQL Quarantine) solves the problem of repeatedly wasting resources.
-If a statement exceeds the specified resource limit, then the Resource Manager terminates the execution and "quarantines" the plan.
-To quarantine the plan means to put it on a blocklist of plans that the database will not execute for this statement.
-Note that the plan for a terminated statement is quarantined, not the statement itself.
+Starting in Oracle Database 19c, if a statement exceeds the specified resource limit, then the Resource Manager terminates the execution and "quarantines" the plan.
+To quarantine the plan means to put it on a blacklist of plans that the database will not execute.
+Note that the plan is quarantined, not the statement itself.

 The query in our example runs for 20 minutes only once, and then never again unless the resource limit increases or the plan changes.
 If the limit is increased to 25 minutes, then the Resource Manager permits the statement to run again with the quarantined plan.
 If the statement runs for 23 minutes, which is below the new threshold, then the Resource Manager removes the plan from quarantine.
-If the statement runs for 26 minutes, which is above the new threshold, then the plan remains quarantined unless the limit is increased.
+If the statement runs for 26 minutes, which is above the new threshold, the plan remains in quarantine unless the limit is increased.